THE PARKING AUTHORITY OF THE CITY OF CAMDEN

 ARTICLE XVII – RATES OF PAY

-A. Any employee who performs work in a higher paid classification for at least two (2) hours shall be paid the higher rate for that position for all hours spent working in the higher classification.
-Work performed in a higher paid classification for less than two (2) hours shall be paid at the employee's regular rate of pay.
+A. Any employee who performs work in a higher paid classification for at least 20 working days shall be paid the higher rate for that position for all hours spent working in the higher classification.

 B. Any employee required to work in a lower paid classification shall be paid the rate of pay for his/her own classification when performing work in the lower classification.

-The increase in weekly hours from 35 to 40 hours, whenever effective, shall constitute the increase for 2002, except that a one-time payment will be made to all employees equal to a 3.25% increase in their rate of pay for the period between January 1, 2002 and the start of the forty-hour work week.
+* The increase in weekly hours from 35 to 40 hours whenever effective shall constitute the increase for 2002, except that a one-time payment will be made to all employees equal to 3.25% increase in their rate of pay for the period between January 1, 2002 and the start of the forty-hour work week.

 D. All salaries are effective January 1, 2001.
 Any employee who would have been entitled to any of the pay increases provided for in this agreement shall receive the applicable retroactive pay for their time worked.